-An ideal way for the teen to become familiar with the expenses of the whole family is to assist with developing the family budget.
+A great way for the teen to become familiar with the expenses of the whole family is to assist with developing the family budget.
 Have your teen figure the family budget without any of his or her earnings included.
-Then, add in a portion of the additional earnings under income and adjust selected expense categories, particularly in areas where the teen normally has expenses.
+Then, add in a part of the extra earnings under income.
+Adjust selected expense categories, particularly in areas where the teen normally has expenses.
 You could also have your teen figure the budget including his or her total earnings.
 Such a comparison will help the teen and the rest of the family see the impact of his or her contributions to the total family budget.

-When teenagers are highly involved in family money management, it's easier for them to understand the family financial situation and why they can't have some of the extras their friends may have.
+Teenage involvement in family money management makes it's easier for them to understand the family financial situation and why they can't have some of the extras their friends may have.
 The hands-on involvement is a good tool to help teens develop their ability to set goals, make choices and see the value of the family working together.

 Bachman, J. G. (1983).
 Premature affluence: Do high school students earn too much?
 Economic Outlook USA, 10(3), 64–67.

 Danes, S. M. & Stumme, P. (2014).
 Adjusting to Suddenly Reduced Income.
 St. Paul, MN: University of Minnesota Extension.

 Johnson, D.S. & Lino, M. (2000).
 Teenagers: Employment and contribution to family spending.
 Monthly Labor Review, September.

 Mortimer, J. T. (2010).
 The Benefits and risks of adolescent employment.
 The Prevention Researcher, 17(2), 8–11.